cncf/tab/process/reference-architectures.md

 # Reference Architecture Submission Process

-This document summarized the process for the submission, review and publication of new reference architectures in the CNCF.
+This document summarizes the process for the submission, review, and publication of new reference architectures in the CNCF.
 It describes the expected workflow and the different stakeholders involved in each step.

 ![Reference Architecture Workflow Diagram](reference-architectures-workflow.png)
 <p align="center">